ortizdavid/data-source-generator/README.md

 # This tool can be used to generate data source

-# Projects to use DsGen:
+# Projects to use data-source-generator:
-- Popualte SQL Databases
+- Populate SQL Databases
 - ETL
 - Data Warehouse and Data Marts
 - Data Mining